September 1, 2022

 comment on whether Indian children participate on an equal basis with non-Indian

-The Nespelem School District is comprised of 97% Indian children.
-The District shall annually analyze participation rates of Indian children compared to other children in all aspects of the educational program and school sponsored activities.
+The Nespelem School District is comprised of 98% Indian children.
+The District shall annually analyze participation rates of Indian children compared to other children in all aspects of the educational program and school sponsored activities, in the spring.

 The School District's Superintendent and school staff, in conjunction with the Indian Education Committee, will review annual survey data and comments gathered from families and students.

-The results of the data and its comments will be shared with all interested parties in the district.
+The results of the data and its comments will be shared through updates, emails the WEB and meetings with all interested parties in the district.
 In addition, comments and/or suggestions brought forth from these conversations will become part of the Committee's approved minutes.
 This data will be utilized to develop appropriate supports for various programs.

-The following measures will be used in the annual assessment;
+The following measures will be used in the annual spring assessment;

-During the organization meeting of the Indian Education Committee (Parent Advisory Committee), the Indian Policies and Procedures will be reviewed and revised if necessary.
-Once this happens, the document will be forwarded to the Nespelem School Board as well as the tribal officials and parents of Indian children for review and consideration.
+During the fall organization meetings of the Indian Education Committee / Parent Advisory Committee, the Indian Policies and Procedures will be reviewed and revised if necessary.
+Once this happens, the document will be forwarded through email to the Nespelem School Board as well as the tribal officials and handouts to the parents of Indian children for review and consideration.
 If necessary, the Indian Education Committee may suggest revisions at other times of the year as appropriate.
-Any updates will be sent to parents of Indian children and tribal officials within 30 days of adoption by the Nespelem School Board.
+Any updates will be handed out to parents of Indian children and emailed to tribal officials within 30 days of adoption by the Nespelem School Board.

-The Nespelem School District will at least annually respond in writing to comments and recommendations made by the Indian Education Committee (Parent Advisory Committee), tribal officials, or parents of Indian children, and disseminate the responses to all parties by (Parent Advisory Committee, District website) prior to the submission of the IPPs by the District.
+The Nespelem School District will at least annually respond in writing through handouts, emails, & WEB postings, to comments and recommendations made by the Indian Education Committee (Parent Advisory Committee), tribal officials, or parents of Indian children, and disseminate the responses from the District Director to all parties (by written handouts, email to the Parent Advisory Committee, & District website) prior to the submission of the IPPs by the District.

-The Nespelem School District will annually provide a copy of the current Indian Policies and Procedures to the Colville Confederated Tribes by mail and or meeting with tribal officials.
+The Nespelem School District will annually provide a copy of the current Indian Policies and Procedures to the Colville Confederated Tribes by email before meeting with tribal officials.